 Get more done

 The bonus of living this way is that you immediately start to achieve more.
 If you aren’t afraid of starting things and doing them to a good enough standard, then things start to get done.

 You may start to have more people round to the house as you are cleaning it to a good enough standard rather than beating yourself up for not getting it looking like homes do in the magazines – or you may have friends for dinner and not cook from scratch which would for you be the ideal way of cooking (it’s the socialising that really counts…).

-Whatever you are putting off because you want to do it perfectly – stop – take a step back and realise that good enough really can be good enough after all – and its worth doing things to that good enough standard if you can get more done and live life more fully.
+Take a step back and realise that good enough really can be good enough after all – and its worth doing things to that good enough standard if you can get more done and live life more fully.

 Life isn’t perfect – so you shouldn’t try and be…..

 Give yourself a break – it really is worth it!